ysbcode/kickstarter-analysis/README Kickstarter_Challenge.md

 !img[Outcomes vs Goals](https://github.com/ysbcode/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png?raw=true)
 ### Challenges and Difficulties Encountered
 * Using COUNTIFS function but used google and examples given in the lesson and figured out how to select and filter different ranges.
 * Uploading Resource as a folder on GitHub.
+Found out the easiest way to do that is drag and drop the entire forler.
 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?